 - Google Apps

 - Google Hangouts

 - Google Drive offers unlimited storage for files and backups.

 - When you share a Google Docs file, you and others can view and edit the file simultaneously.

 - You can easily share any file on your Google Drive with anyone else who has a Google account.

 - Files on the Google Drive are accessible from any computer with a web browser and an internet connection.

-- Most email systems (such as the College’s) limit the size of attachments; however, Google Drive lets you share files of any size.
+- Most email systems (such as the University’s) limit the size of attachments; however, Google Drive lets you share files of any size.

 - File recovery: Google Apps doesn’t use Lynchburg servers, so ITR has no way to recover lost or accidentally deleted files.
 If you want a backup of a Google Docs file, you must use the download function to create a copy on your computer.

 - File formats: You can share any type of file on your Google Drive, but you can only work collaboratively on files that are created or converted to Google Docs format.